nihaarn97/Nihaar-Portfolio/README.md

 * **[<ins>Sketch Classification Using Neural Networks</ins>](https://github.com/nihaarn97/IUB_Projects/tree/main/Sketch%20Classification%20NN) -**

-  <p align="justify">Developed a Convolutional Neural Network (CNN) leveraging TensorFlow classify a diverse array of hand-drawn sketches into 100 distinct classes.
+  <p align="justify">Developed a Convolutional Neural Network (CNN) leveraging TensorFlow to classify a diverse array of hand-drawn sketches into 100 distinct classes.
 Through training and optimization, the model attained an accuracy rate of 70%, showcasing a robust capability for image classification.</p>
 * **[<ins>RealtyJunction</ins>](https://github.com/anujmahajan98/Realty-Junction---Real-Estate-Contractor/tree/abhishek) -**

   <p align="justify">Developed an online property management system using the MERN stack for landlords and agents to seamlessly list their properties for sale or rent, while offering potential buyers and renters a user-friendly interface.
 The site can be accessed here - https://realty-junction.onrender.com/ </p>

 ---
 # [<ins>PyTorch For Deep Learning</ins>](https://github.com/nihaarn97/PyTorch_DeepLearning)
-<h3 align="justify"> Recognizing the pervasive adoption of PyTorch in industry giants such as Meta, Uber, Tesla, and OpenAI, I proactively undertook a comprehensive course to align my skillset with the prevailing demands of the job market.</h3>
+<h4 align="justify"> Recognizing the pervasive adoption of PyTorch in industry giants such as Meta, Uber, Tesla, and OpenAI, I proactively undertook a comprehensive course by freeCodeCamp to align my skillset with the prevailing demands of the job market.</h4>

 ---
 # [<ins>Eduvance Internship</ins>](https://github.com/nihaarn97/Eduvance_Notebooks)